 U.S. Citizenship – Only United States citizens will receive consideration.
 Qualified applicants will be required to provide proof of citizenship early in the selection process.

-Age Requirements – Must be 21 years of age but not older than 39 years of age at the time of appointment (or are 40 years of age if the individual turns 40 in the same month of their initial appointment).
+Age Requirements – Must be 21 years old but not older than 39 years old at the time of appointment (or 40 years old if the applicant turns 40 in the same month as their initial appointment).

 Motor Vehicle License – Must possess, provide, and have maintained a valid United States, state issued driver’s license (no provisional, temporary, conditional or permit license will be acceptable), and show evidence of at least three years of responsible driving experience.
 Must demonstrate routine driving experience within the most recent three year period.